 Container ships feature cell guides in cargo holds that secure containers vertically.
 Deck containers stack using twist-locks and lashing rods.
 Modern vessels have capacities above and below deck split roughly 40/60.

 Speed historically reached 25 knots, but slow-steaming for fuel efficiency has reduced operational speeds to 14-18 knots.
 Engine power on the largest vessels exceeds 80,000 horsepower.
+Thats what makes these ships both impressive and expensive to operate.

 Bulk Carriers